 Getting help from a Pensacola probate attorney is one of the best ways to take as much stress as possible out of this process.
 Call today for a free consultation: (850) 433-6581

 At Emmanuel Sheppard & Condon, we have the expertise to handle your probate matters with compassion and dedication.
 Let our probate lawyers in Pensacola, Florida take care of the difficult parts of probate administration while you and your family take the time you need to recover.

 Probate is the legal process of managing someone’s estate when they die.
 An estate typically includes most of that person’s assets, like bank accounts or personal belongings.

 When someone dies with a valid will, a probate court will administer the estate according to the terms of the will.
 Wills are usually just one part of an estate plan, which helps protect someone’s legacy when they die.

-In general, the probate process involves several key steps:
+In general, the Florida probate process involves several key steps: